Lucaszw/eth-red/README.md

 ## Contributions

-Developed By Chris Hajduk & Lucas Zeer as part of EthWaterloo Hackathon.
+Developed By Chris Hajduk & Lucas Zeer as part of EthWaterloo Hackathon (https://ethwaterloo.com/).

 Built ontop of: